darkina/Tutorials-1/tutorials/abap-create-project/abap-create-project.md

 ---
-title: Create an ABAP Project in ABAP Development Tools (ADT)
+title: DAria Create an ABAP Project in ABAP Development Tools (ADT)
 description: Configure the Eclipse IDE with the ABAP Development Tools for SAP NetWeaver (ADT) and create an ABAP project.
 auto_validation: true
 primary_tag: topic>abap-development